chiraag-kakar/sharenlearn/README.md

 <details><summary>Step 5 : Creating Project Directory </summary>

-(Note : We are creating project directory in the desktop for easey and fast access)
+(Note : We are creating project directory in the desktop for easy and fast access)

 ```
 cd desktop